-- (1) An approved consolidation of land units lapses if the consolidation is not registered in terms of the Deeds Registries Act within the applicable period from the date that the approval comes into operation. - (2) If an approval of a consolidation lapses in terms of subsection (1)- - (a) the Municipality must- - (i) amend the zoning map, and where applicable the register, accordingly; and - (ii) notify the Surveyor-General accordingly; and - (b) the Surveyor-General must endorse the records of the Surveyor--General's office to reflect the notification that the consolidation has lapsed.
+- (1) An approved consolidation of land units lapses if the consolidation is not registered in terms of the Deeds Registries Act within five years from the date that the approval comes into operation. - (2) If an approval of a consolidation lapses in terms of sub-section (1): - (a) the municipality must: - (i) amend the zoning map, and where applicable the register, accordingly; and - (ii) notify the Surveyor-General accordingly; and - (b) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the consolidation has lapsed.